-When your sweet tooth is in OVERDRIVE and can’t decide between a cookie or a brownie, have them both!
+When your sweet tooth is in overdrive and can’t decide between a cookie or a brownie, have them both!
 This peanut butter Oreo brownie, or Slutty Brownie as the internet calls it, will satisfy all your cravings!

-Peanut Butter Oreo Brownie Bars
+Peanut Butter Oreo Brownies

 Peanut butter Oreo brownies pretty much rolls off the tongue like dessert poetry.
 You could even say it backwards and it would still give you a sense of delicious.
 So luxurious, and decadent…

 You could say peanut butter Oreo bare possess a certain appeal.